246th ACS National Meeting

 Actor and science advocate Alan Alda will speak at the ACS Board Open Session at noon on Sunday, Sept.
 8. His talk will focus on communicating science, which he supports through the Flame Challenge and his involvement with Stony Brook University’s Alan Alda Center for Communicating Science.

 C&EN will celebrate its 90th anniversary at the meeting with two special events on Tuesday, Sept.
 10. A webinar, which attendees can watch live at the ACS Booth in the exposition hall, will address the authenticity of foods and food labels.
-Later in the afternoon, attendees can come to a reception with author and Food Network star Alton Brown.
+That evening, attendees can come to a reception with author and Food Network star Alton Brown.

 Many education-focused programs for high school teachers, undergraduate and graduate students, postdocs, and chemical professionals will be offered.
 A range of professional development courses will be available; ACS Professional Education Short Courses have a separate registration and fee.
 For job seekers and employers, the career fair will provide opportunities for interviews (both on-site and online), one-on-one career assistance, and career-related workshops.